So. We’ve already established that you don’t necessarily have a LOW sex drive (for more info, read this post). It’s just different.

 - ask their permission to tell them what you’ve found out (you could throw in how keen you are to make things good between you that you’ve put in the research- brownie points!)

 - explain the issue and the differences in desire (between men and women, or just at different times of the month/related to your mental and physical health)

-- reiterate that it’s not them and tell them how much you care about them and want to make things in the bedroom great between you two
+- reiterate that it’s not them and tell them how much you care about them/are attracted to them and want to make things in the bedroom great between you two

 - let them know you are doing your best to try and understand yourself and what you need and want, and you’d love for them to help you along the way

 - its ok for you to not know what you want or need, that might take time.
 Just let them know you’re working on it.